bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

 *Technical Differences*:

-*Idempotence*: Unlike fuzzy logic where $x and x = x^2$, FPL maintains $x and_p x = x$, preserving the intuitive notion that composing an objective with itself should not change its fulfillment level.
+*Idempotence*: Unlike fuzzy logic where $x and x = x^2$, FPL maintains $x and_p x = x$ (for $p \le 0$) and $x or_q x = x$ (for $q \ge 1$), preserving the intuitive notion that composing an objective with itself should not change its fulfillment level.
 This distinction is crucial in robotics: if a tracking objective has 80% fulfillment, composing it with itself should still yield 80%, not 64% as fuzzy logic would suggest.

-*Non-Associativity*: Power means are not t-norms as they are not associative for every $p$.
+*Non-Associativity*: Power means are not t-norms as they are not associative for every $p$ or $q$.
 This trade-off enables the continuous interpolation between logical operators while maintaining range preservation and other desirable properties.

 *Fulfillment Semantics*: While fuzzy logic focuses on uncertainty, FPL emphasizes the degree to which objectives are fulfilled, providing a more natural interpretation for robotics applications where satisfaction levels are more relevant than membership degrees.

-*Parameter Continuity*: FPL's parameter $p$ provides smooth interpolation between conjunction and disjunction operators, enabling fine-grained control over preference composition that would require discrete operator selection in traditional fuzzy logic.
+*Parameter Continuity*: FPL's parameters $p$ (for $and_p$) and $q$ (for $or_p$) provide smooth interpolation between conjunction and disjunction operators, enabling fine-grained control over preference composition that would require discrete operator selection in traditional fuzzy logic.

 === Relationship to Probability Theory